EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-compute the flow rates between the different pools.
-The flow rates are based on the GSI approach.
-The flow rates are computed based on the stressors (soil moisture, temperature, and light) and the slope of the stressors.
-The flow rates are computed for the following pools: leaf, root, reserve, and litter.
-The flow rates are computed for the following processes: leaf to reserve, root to reserve, reserve to leaf, reserve to root, shedding from leaf, and shedding from root.
+Carbon transfer rates between pools based on the GSI approach, using stressors such as soil moisture, temperature, and light.

 **Parameters**
 - **Fields**